-The Maldives' chief law enforcement officer says the nation's Supreme Court is trying to remove President Abdulla Yameen, days after the top court ordered the release of several jailed opposition leaders.
+The Maldives' chief law enforcement officer has accused the island nation's Supreme Court of trying to remove President Abdulla Yameen, days after the top court ordered the release of several jailed opposition leaders.

-Flanked by the chief of the army and the police, Anil said the security forces have learned that "the Supreme Court may issue an order to impeach the president".
+Mohamed Anil, the attorney general, said on Sunday that security forces in the Maldives have learned "the Supreme Court may issue an order to impeach the president".

 Speaking to a private television channel from Colombo, Nasheed urged members of the security forces "not to obey the orders of the attorney general" and "arrest all three of them immediately".